Skip to main content

 5.3 Use of laptops

 The portability of laptop computers is their main advantage.
-Some staff may however still find them too heavy.
+Some staff may, however, still find them too heavy.
 Staff should also recognise that carrying a laptop in a designated laptop bag may constitute a security risk.
-Using an ordinary bag may help to disguise what it being carried and so deter thieves.
+Using an ordinary bag may help to disguise what is being carried and so deter thieves.

 Laptops have to be compact enough to be easy to carry, resulting in design compromises such as smaller keyboards and screens.
 Laptop work is therefore less comfortable than work at standard sized equipment during prolonged use.
 Careful consideration needs to be given to where and how laptops are used.
 It is possible to purchase regular-sized keyboards to attach to these computers.
 The regulations state that screen and keyboard need to be separate for periods of use of over an hour and set up as for desk top use.